 The Florida Medical Association (FMA) pursue state legislation and the FMA Delegation to the AMA request that the AMA pursue legislation to accomplish the following: that any Medicare replacement policy sold to a Medicare patient must include a seven-day fully cancelable without penalty waiting period; that this legislation also require that the Medicare replacement policies carry a separate distinct page requiring the patient's signature stating, in English and Spanish, "This overage is not traditional Medicare.
-You have chosen to cancel your traditional Medicare coverage; not all physicians, hospitals and laboratories accept this new Medicare replacement policy." and include the time period before they can resume their traditional Medicare coverage; and that the FMA petition the Commissioner of Insurance (or the person/department of appropriate authority) and the Florida AMA Delegation request the AMA petition the Centers for Medicare and Medicaid Services to implement the patient's signature page in a Medicare replacement policy.
+You have chosen to cancel your traditional Medicare coverage; not all physicians, hospitals and laboratories accept this new Medicare replacement policy." and include the time period before they can resume their traditional Medicare appropriate authority) and the Florida AMA Delegation request the AMA petition the Centers for Medicare and Medicaid Services to implement the patient's signature page in a Medicare replacement policy.
 (Res 07-18, HOD 2007) (Reaffirmed HOD 2017)